LaunchCodeEducation/java-web-development/src/appendices/exercise-solutions/control-flow-and-collections.rst

 Array Practice
 --------------

+.. _control-flow-and-collections-exercise-solutions1a:

 #.
 Create and initialize an array with the following values in a single line:
    ``1, 1, 2, 3, 5, 8``.

    .. sourcecode:: java

       int[] integerArray = {1, 1, 2, 3, 5, 8};

+   :ref:`Back to the exercises <control-flow-and-collections-exercises>`

+.. _control-flow-and-collections-exercise-solutions1b:

 3. For this exercise, use the string ``I would not, could not, in a box.
 I would not, could not with a fox.
 I will not eat them in a house.
 I will not